 1. Justifiable homicide is the killing of a human being in necessary self-defense, or in defense of an occupied habitation, an occupied motor vehicle or a person, against one who manifestly intends or endeavors to commit a crime of violence, or against any person or persons who manifestly intend and endeavor, in a violent, riotous, tumultuous or surreptitious manner, to enter the occupied habitation or occupied motor vehicle, of another for the purpose of assaulting or offering personal violence to any person dwelling or being therein.

-3. As used in this section: (a) “Crime of violence” means any felony for which there is a substantial risk that force or violence may be used against the person or property of another in the commission of the felony. (b) “Motor vehicle” means every vehicle which is self-propelled.
+(a) “Crime of violence” means any felony for which there is a substantial risk that force or violence may be used against the person or property of another in the commission of the felony.

 Culverson v.
-State, (1990) 106 Nev.
-484, 797 P.2d 238 (“[A] person, who is not the original aggressor, has no duty to retreat before using deadly force, if a reasonable person in the position of the non-aggressor would believe that his assailant is about to kill him or cause him serious bodily harm.”).
+State (Nev.
+1990) 797 P.2d 238 (“[A] person, who is not the original aggressor, has no duty to retreat before using deadly force, if a reasonable person in the position of the non-aggressor would believe that his assailant is about to kill him or cause him serious bodily harm.”).
 Earl v.
-State, (1995) 111 Nev.
-1304, 904 P.2d 1029 (“This court has interpreted the “no duty to retreat” rule to mean that the person must reasonably believe he is about to be attacked with deadly force.”).
+State (Nev.
+1995) 904 P.2d 1029 (“This court has interpreted the “no duty to retreat” rule to mean that the person must reasonably believe he is about to be attacked with deadly force.”).
 Davis v.
-State, (Nev.
-2014) 321 P.3d 867, 130 Nev.
-Adv.
-Rep. 16 (“Death does not have to be the result for self-defense to be applicable”). - Same.
+State (Nev.
+2014) 321 P.3d 867 (“Death does not have to be the result for self-defense to be applicable”).
+See also Cote v.
+State (Nev.
+2023) No. 85120. - Same.

 - See Hill v.
-State, (1982) 98 Nev.
+State (1982) 98 Nev.
 295.

 - See note 1.